Charles Arizechukwu Igwe: Early life and education

+Igwe was born in Awka, Anambra State, Nigeria.
+He earned his B.Agric, M.Sc., and Ph.D. degrees in Soil Science at the University of Nigeria, Nsukka.
+He also holds a Post‑Graduate Diploma in Soil Science from the Agricultural University of Norway.

+Administrative leadership

+In June 2019, Igwe was appointed as the Vice‑Chancellor of UNN, making him the 15th person to hold the position.

 Career

-Charles Arizechukwu Igwe, a Professor of Soil Science was born at Awka, Anambra State, Nigeria on August 23, 1958.
+Charles Arinzechukwu Igwe, a Professor of Soil Science was born at Awka, Anambra State, Nigeria on 23 August 1958.
 He holds a PhD, M.Sc. and B Agric degrees in Soil Science from University of Nigeria, Nsukka.
 He also obtained Postgraduate Diploma in Soil Science from Agricultural University, Norway, Ås.
 He was Head of Department; Associate Dean of Faculty; Dean of Faculty and Directors of Centres at various times.
 Charles was Visiting Researcher/Professor in Universities located in Germany, Japan, Norway, Italy and France.
 He is a member, University Governing Council and has supervised Undergraduates, Masters and many PhD students in his discipline.
 He is an External Examiner and Professorial Assessor in many Nigerian and European Universities.

 Professor Igwe's research focuses on the contributions of organic and mineral colloids in stability of tropical soils.
 He contributed significantly in the knowledge of stability of unstable tropical soils which undergo catastrophic soil erosion with intensive tropical rainfall.
 In the face of Global Climate Change, he expanded the scope of his research to include the "Carbon sequestration in tropical soils".
 In his search to unravel inherent soil factors influencing erodibility (K) factor of erosion models, he published some pioneering works on soil colloidal-dispersion.
 He is author or co-author of many peer-reviewed articles in reputable Journals of Soil/Environmental Sciences.

 He is a NORAD Fellow; Fellow of Alexander von Humboldt (AvH) Germany; Regular Associate, International Centre for Theoretical Physics, Trieste, Italy; Fellow, Japanese Society for Promotion of Science; Winner, University of Nigeria Vice-Chancellor's Faculty and University Prizes 1992/93; Listed in Marquis Who's Who in Science and Engineering; and participant in German DAAD/DIES Deans Course 2009.